pdn4kd/pdn4kd.github.io/_posts/2024-03-20-dickokane.markdown

 # How it works
 It's a trick with similar triangles, or what is sometimes known as ["constant bearing, decreasing range"](https://en.wikipedia.org/wiki/Constant_bearing,_decreasing_range).
 Because of those triangles, you don't need to worry about exact distance, just relative distance and range.
 The fact that it's a right triangle makes the math simpler.

-In terms of things that games may or may not simualte in detail, the broadside increases hit probability and damage, along with firing straight ahead minimizing the risk of gyro problems.
+In terms of things that games may or may not simulate in detail, the broadside increases hit probability and damage, along with firing straight ahead minimizing the risk of gyro problems.

 # Derivation
 Think of the above triangle in terms of distances as well as velocities: The ship (moving at $$V_S$$) will travel a distance $$S$$ in time $$t$$.
 The torpedo (moving at $$V_T$$) will travel a distance $$T$$ in time $$t$$.
 Or, combining these equations can show that the distance and velocity ratios are the same: